opencrvs/opencrvs-core/infrastructure/server-setup/README.md

 register.<your_domain>
 resources.<your_domain>
 styleguide.<your_domain>
+monitor.<your_domain>

 Now, in the package.json file in the root folder of the repository, amend the deployment script appropriately:

 ```
 "deploy": "SSH_USER=<<your_ssh_username>> SSH_HOST=<<your_swarm_manager_node_ip>> bash deploy.sh",
 ```

+You may also add the following variables to the above that will change the username and password for monitoring service, Netdata, away from the default of monitor:monitor-password. `NETDATA_USER=<username> NETDATA_PASSWORD=<password>`

 Then, run the deployment like so: